-Kerrie and Spence were the Boy-Next-Door this Week
+Kerrie and Spence were the Boy-Next-Door

 I like the shell of this room.
 When it comes to a good bathroom, it’s all about material choices.
 You can only bring in so many smaller decorative elements to make it look nice at the end, which leaves the shell crucial to get right.

 And honestly, the shell here is pretty good, so let’s touch on what I’m loving in this space.
 Firstly, the floor is everything.
 I want to stop, drop and roll around on it.
 I’d eat dinner off of it, I’d sleep on it, I’d like to take all of my future photos on it.
 You get the idea – it’s stunning!
 The vanity is also quite nice, the tapware is fine, the lighting behind the mirror is a huge trend coming into bathrooms in 2019, so I’m also all for that as well.

 But… don’t you just feel a bit indifferent about it?